 United States has a total of 19,924 km of coastline.
 In Bangladesh, that number is 580 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and National Board of Revenue (NBR), Bangladesh.
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, National Board of Revenue (NBR), Bangladesh.